 - Offer the potential of increased interaction and collaboration between members and their skillsets, leading to a dynamic research environment.

 - Open a new curatorial aspect to experiential mothering research.

 - Responsibilities (as a longer time frame) provide an opportunity for a scholar/artists/student to develop their research interest in-depth.

 - The ‘living space’ has the potential to increase outreach and activism.

 - Increases the visibility of MOM through the member’s responsibilities to share and document interdisciplinary, multi-cultural projects.

 - The stipend for some positions recognizes the participant’s contribution and should therefore ensure commitment to MOM and encourage a good ‘work ethic’.

 L.M.
-BOARD MEMBERS (Annually): The Museum is seeking new board members on a volunteer basis.
+BOARD MEMBERS (Annually): The Museum seeks new board members annually.
 Board members must be willing to meet 4 x’s per 12 month period via conference call to discuss the museum and its direction.
 Suggested meeting times are the first week of each month in March 1, May 1, September 1, December 1 (Calendar year: March-February).
-During each meeting, lasting no more than 55 minutes discussions and planning for ongoing Residencies, Conferences, and CFPs and the Journal of Mother Studies should take place.
+During each meeting, lasting no more than 60 minutes discussions and planning for ongoing Residencies, Conferences, and CFPs and the Journal of Mother Studies should take place.
 Ideally, the board should be comprised of a minimum of 3 members at any given time.
 Chairperson, Treasurer, and Secretary, with job specifics, spelled out below.
 Board members should agree to one year of service (4 meetings) and can be extended if volunteers are willing.
-Each calendar year will commence on March 1 annually after solicitation for new members and February training of new Board Members.
+Each calendar year commences on March 1st annually after solicitation for new members and February training of new Board Members.
 Conference Line 605.313.4812 Access: 720965#

 GRANT WRITER: This person will research and write one-two grants per year.
 TBD